arendst/Tasmota/TEMPLATES.md

 # Templates

-Find below the available templates as of January 2023.
+Find below the available templates as of February 2023.
 More template information can be found in the [Tasmota Device Templates Repository](http://blakadder.github.io/templates)

 ## Adapter Board
 ```